nagalikith/IOT/ProjectThing/readme.md

 2. Get ESP-32 device location
 3. Get a List of votes or tweets in that locality

+# Libraries used
+This is a brief list of the Libraries that have been used for this project
+1. WiFi.h
+2. WiFiClientSecure.h
+3. WifiLocation.h
+4. Arduino_JSON.h
+5. HTTPClient.h

 # IFTTT
 IFTTT stands for “if this, then that.” https://ifttt.com/ was used to create two Applets which acted as triggers whenever a webhook was called or tweet was posted at a certain location.